- After your test go straight home.

-During self-isolation you cannot go to work.
+During your isolation period you must stay home.
+You cannot go outside your home to go to work or for shopping or exercise.
 Coronavirus (COVID-19) is highly infectious.
 If you do not stay at home you place others at risk.

-If you are worried you will lose pay you may be eligible for a $1500 Coronavirus (COVID-19) Worker Support Payment.
+If you are worried you will lose pay because you need to stay home to isolate, you may be eligible for a $1500 Coronavirus (COVID-19) Worker Support Payment.

 If your condition worsens contact your GP or a health professional.
-If you become very unwell and are having trouble breathing contact triple zero (000), you may need to be admitted to hospital.
+If you become very unwell and are having trouble breathing, call triple zero (000).
+You may need to be admitted to hospital.